Here we have a handpicked selection of wheelchair friendly attractions, days out, and tourist hotspots in Liverpool.

 Experience where it all began.
-For decades, the Cavern Club has been delighting music fans from around the world.
+For decades, the Cavern Club has been delighting music fans worldwide.

-Still a thriving venue for live music and possibly the most famous club in the world.
+It’s still a thriving venue for live music.
+And possibly the most famous club in the world.
 The Cavern Club is accessible via a lift and has internal ramps.

 St Johns Beacon

-If you have ever seen a picture of Liverpool’s skyline, you’ll recognize the iconic, 400 foot tall St Johns Beacon.
+If you have seen a picture of Liverpool’s skyline, you’ll recognize the iconic 400-foot-tall St. Johns Beacon.

-Home to Radio City, there simply are no better views of Liverpool, North West England, and North Wales.
-St Johns Beacon tours are fully accessible to wheelchairs.
+Home to Radio City, there are no better views of Liverpool, North West England, and North Wales.
+St. Johns Beacon tours are fully accessible to wheelchairs.